 REFERRAL.
 The local educational agency accepts and processes referrals of children suspected to have a disability.
 The local educational agency has written procedures for accepting and processing referrals.
-Licensed\school personnel who reasonably believe a child has a disability are required to make a referral.
+Licensed_school personnel who reasonably believe a child has a disability are required to make a referral.

 Prior to submitting a referral, the people required to make referrals inform the parents of their intent to make a referral.
 If this local educational agency receives a referral for a child who is attending this local educational agency under the Full-Time Open Enrollment law or a tuition waiver under Wis.
 Stat. § 121.84(1)(a) or (4), the local educational agency provides the name of the child and related information to the local educational agency of residence.
 Whenever this local educational agency receives a referral for a resident child attending school in another local educational agency under the Full-Time Open Enrollment law or a tuition waiver under Wis.
-Stat. § 121.84(1)(a) or (4), this local educational agency provides the name of the child and related information to the local educational agency of attendance.
+Stat. § 121.84(1)(a) or (4), this local educational agency provides the name of the child and related information to the local education of the full-Time Open Enrollment law or a tuition waiver under Wis.
+Stat. § 121.84(1)(a) or (4), this local educational agency provides the name of the child and related information to the local education to the local educational agency of attendance.